spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/offloading-concept.md

     Same as above

 - Server RPCs follow similar logic to their usage in a single-server model.
-  - **When sent from clients**: if a client net-owns an actor and invokes a server RPC, it sends that RPC to the server that has authority, which can be either the default server worker or offloaded server workers.
+  - **When sent from clients**: if a client net-owns an actor and invokes a server RPC, it sends that RPC to the server that has authority, which can be either the main Unreal server-worker or offloaded server-worker.
   - **When sent from an offloaded server**: Server RPCs invoked by an offloaded worker run only on that offloaded server worker.
 However, if you want Server RPCs to be run on another server worker you should use [Cross-server RPCs]({{urlRoot}}/content/technical-overview/gdk-concepts#cross-server-rpcs).

+- Calls to `SpawnActor` on a server that doesn't have authority over the spawned Actor

+    You might want to spawn an Actor from a server where a different server has authority over the spawned Actor.
+For example, an offloaded AI might drop items that the default server worker instance should have authority over.

+    However, this might cause issues when the initialization logic in the calls such as `BeginPlay` and `PostInitializeComponent` is executed on the wrong server-worker instance.
+You can usually work around these issues using callbacks / RepNotify-s on the main Unreal server-worker instance to defer the execution of such logic until when the correct server-worker instance has authority over the offloaded Actor.

 <br/>------------<br/>
 _2019-07-26 Page added with limited editorial review_